prsweet/Personalised_FOC/README.md

  * to select a stack frame (type `FastOlympicCoding: Select Frame` in the command palette)
  * the only one dependency is xcode (you can install it with `xcode-select --install`)

+This is the commands file:

+{
+    // ... your other settings ...

+    // --- Competitive Companion Settings ---
+    "companion_listener_enabled": true,
+    "companion_listener_port": 10043,

+    // Use the template file directly from the package "cpp_template_path": "Packages/CppFastOlympicCoding/my_template.cpp",

+    // The extension for newly created files (e.g., "cpp", "py") "default_language_extension": "cpp"
+}